-This competition grade saemidori cultivar gyokuro from Yame, Fukuoka, was handpicked and micro-batch processed by tea farmer Masahiro Kuma one prior to the winning micro-batch he submitted to the 71st All Japan Tea Competition.
-His winning gyokuro submission was the only tea that received a perfect 200 out of 200 points, and he will accept the top Minister's Award for this achievement.
+This competition grade saemidori cultivar gyokuro from Yame, Fukuoka, was handpicked and micro-batch processed by tea farmer Masahiro Kuma for the purpose of submitting to competition.
+The field used is the same winning field that produced 2017's 71st All Japan Tea Competition, Gyokuro Category winning gyokuro.
+His winning gyokuro submission in 2017 was the only tea that received a perfect 200 out of 200 points

 Another interesting bit of trivia is that Kuma-san and our other Gyokuro specialist Akio Kurihara are high school classmates and frequently compete against each other.
-This year, there were 100 entries and of the top 30, 24 were from Yame, Fukuoka, 4 from Kyoto, and 2 from Shizuoka.
+In 2017, there were 100 entries and of the top 30, 24 were from Yame, Fukuoka, 4 from Kyoto, and 2 from Shizuoka.
 The saemidori cultivar also made up 28 of the top 30 entries.

 Region: Yame, Fukuoka

-Notes: Shaded for 3 weeks prior to handpicked harvest and processed as a 10kg micro-batch.
+Notes: Shaded for 20-days prior to handpicked harvest and processed as a micro-batch.

 Update: this 2018 batch won the bronze medal prize, ranked 22nd nationwide.